 This is not an exhaustive list of the recent changes, but we have highlighted a few of the significant ones.
 The International Code Council publishes summaries of significant changes in the codes as compared to the version that immediately precedes it.
 A summary of changes in both the 2012 and 2015 codes are available for immediate download at www.icc.org.

-If you have any questions about interpreting these changes or would like to discuss practical implementation of the latest requirements in your building’s plumbing system, please do not hesitate to contact Robert J. Allen, PE, CPD at email@example.com or (717) 845-7654.
+If you have any questions about interpreting these changes or would like to discuss practical implementation of the latest requirements in your building’s plumbing system, please do not hesitate to contact Jonathan B. Slagel, PE, LEED AP HFDP, at (717)-817-2277 or email@example.com.